 of wavelets: Biorthogonal

-two-dimentional wavelets for image processing.
+wavelets, and two-dimentional wavelets for image processing.

 Numerical experiments are necessary to fully understand the scope of

 the theory.
 We will let the students explore this realm according

 The use of some Wavelet Toolbox will be encouraged.

 There exists a